-5 Parramatta Square (5PS) reflects Council's vision for a multipurpose, sustainable and smart project.
-This facility will be a new form of social space for the community to gather, learn and play, and enhance wellbeing.
+Construction of the Parramatta Aquatic & Leisure Centre will begin in 2021 and reflects Council's vision for a multipurpose, sustainable and smart project.
+This facility will be a new form of social space for the community to gather, swim and play, and enhance the community's health and wellbeing.